 IRDIS requires four types of filters: wideband filters (WBF), broadband filters (BBF), narrowband filters covering specific atomic or molecular lines (NBF), and dual band filters used pair wise for dual-band imaging (DBF).
 WBF, BBF, and NBF are referred to as common filters because they are located in a filter wheel situated in front of the beam separation optics.
 The DBFs are organized in pairs, located after the beam separation optics.
-Figure 35, Figure 36 and Figure 37 illustrate the various IRDIS filter transmissions.
+Figure 37, Figure 38 and Figure 39 illustrate the various IRDIS filter transmissions.
+The numerical values for the transmission curves are at this SPHERE web page link.

-Filter available as a function of observing mode:
+The filters available as a function of observing mode are: